mergwyn/cluster-gitops/core/network/pod-gateway/README.md

 ```

 #Notes
-The angelnu chart does not support setting resources
+The angelnu chart does not support setting resources for webhook